 Office + Facilities Manager | started w/JXTA: 2010

 M.F.A.
-Acting and Directing – Tisch School of the Arts, NYU
+Acting and Directing – Tisch School of the Arts, New York University

 Theater is Justin Kirkeberg’s first love; a passion that has afforded him opportunities to work throughout the United States and internationally.
 On returning to the Twin Cities following periods of living in New Orleans, New York, and Chicago, Justin wanted to find a way to make a living and make a difference in the community where he grew up.
 He felt a natural affinity with JXTA and has been playing a role in advancing the organization’s work with his diverse organizational support skills ever since.

 13+ years of experience working with Minneapolis-based community organizations | founding member of S.P.E.A.C.
 (Sustainable Progress through Engaging Active Citizens) community organizing and neighborhood leadership training.

 Shelley Martin is passionate about building community.
 Attending community events even tops her list of extra-curriculars.
 “I am excited to learn from and build more community inside of the arts,” says Martin.
 “Juxtaposition Arts is a great place to do that.”
 A longtime admirer of the organization’s community-focused work, Martin brings more than a decade of experience in managing and developing youth programs, community organizing, and education to Juxtaposition in the role of youth engagement coordinator.

 Community Engagement Program Manager | started w/JXTA: 2013